gilatoes/arduino-optiga-trust-x/README.md

 ### generateKeypair
 calculateSignVerifySign demonstrates methods for keypair generation, either with a private key export, or without.
 In the latter case the developer should specify the Object ID of the private key.

-### getRandom
-getRandom demonstrates random number generator capabilities.
-This example outputs random numbers of various sizes (16, 32, 64, 128, 256)

-### selfTest
-selfTest example demonstrates a trustX.checkChip() method usage, which authenticates the OPTIGA™ Trust X on the host MCU.
-This method implements a simple challenge-response authentication scheme, in which the host side authenticates the OPTIGA™ Trust X security chip.

 ### testFullAPI
 testFullAPI is used to briefly test major API calls to the library.
 The expected output of this function can be found in Figure below.